Moving a restaurant online

 The shipping rate for local pickup is set to Free and cannot be changed.

-Each pickup order requires you or a staff member to verify that each item is in stock.
+Each pickup order requires you or your staff to verify that each item is in stock.
 When you have verified each item, you can send a notification to the customer that the order is ready.
 You can also print a pickup slip to attach to the order.

 When a customer comes to get their order, you need to change the order status from unfulfilled to fulfilled using your Shopify admin or Shopify app.
 This signals to you and your staff that the order has been picked up and no further action is required.